VolodymyrIvanov/Udacity-Advanced-Lane-Lines/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in a function `pipeline()` in cell #7.
 For color channel I used S-channel of HLS color space.
 Here's an example of my output for this step.

+After first submit and recommendations from reviewer I've added also gray-scalling channel and magnitude and direction gradient.

 ![Original Image](test_images/straight_lines1.jpg)![Corrected Image](output_images/straight_lines1_p.jpg)

 #### 3. Descrition of performing a perspective transform and an example of a transformed image.